Read on for useful resources you should never travel without

 You’ll never catch me traveling without ANY of the following items…

-• Travel Neck Pillow: I was never a believer, until I was.
+- Inflatable Travel Neck Pillow: I was never a believer, until I was.
 Travel neck pillows make ALL the difference!
 If you’re heading out on a long flight overseas, just trust me, it’ll be the best sleep on the plane you’ve ever had.
-This one is great because it packs down small into its case and you can stick it into a crevice of your carry-on.
+If you don’t think you’ll have enough space to stash a travel neck pillow, this is the one for you.
+You blow it up yourself (I recommend not blowing it up fully so it doesn’t get too hard), and deflate it once you’re done with it.
+It comes in a tiny carrying case that you can stick into a crevice of your carry-on.

 Helpful Travel Apps